MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 After you have an access token, you can use the Microsoft Edge Add-ons API.
 This API exposes endpoints for getting a list of products, updating products, and publishing products.

-> [!NOTE]
-> There's no API for creating a new product or updating a product's metadata.
-For example, the description.
+There's no API for creating a new product or updating a product's metadata, such as the description.
 You must complete these tasks manually in Microsoft Partner Center.

-The API is available at the endpoint `https://api.addons.microsoftedge.microsoft.com`
+The API is available at the endpoint `https://api.addons.microsoftedge.microsoft.com`.

 <!-- ====================================================================== -->